Your Legal Advocate

-Prescription/ Medication Errors in Nursing Homes
+Prescription/Medication Errors In Nursing Homes

 Medications administered to a nursing home resident may fall under the responsibility of various individuals and entities, including the prescribing physician, a pharmacy, registered nurses (RNs) and licensed practical nurses (LPNs).
 Nursing home care managers are responsible for keeping accurate records on residents’ prescriptions and over-the-counter medications, keeping medications secured and administering them according to doctors’ orders.
-Certified nursing assistant (CNAs) may be responsible for monitoring residents and alerting nurses to problems.
+Certified nursing assistants (CNAs) may be responsible for monitoring residents and alerting nurses to problems.

 • A doctor’s prescribing error, which an overseeing nurse fails to notice and seek correction for.